vult-dsp/vult/content/blog/lua.md

 {{< figure src="/images/benchmark1.svg" title="" >}}

 I have to remark again: *The OCaml and Lua code were not written with optimization in mind*.
-My intention was to see how fast they program could go without putting to much effort coding.
+My intention was to see how fast they program could go without putting too much effort coding.

 One can see that the C++ code is much larger.
 On the other hand, the OCaml code is very compact.
 The main reason was that in OCaml I used algebraic data types which neither Lua or C++ have (https://en.wikipedia.org/wiki/Algebraic_data_type).
 Therefore, all the complex data types needed to be implemented with classes or tables in the case of Lua.